Tie Vapauteen (album): Background

 Rantanen told of her finds to music producer and connoisseur of working class folk music Timo “Tipi” Tuovinen, and together they continued the detective work.
-Some four decades earlier, in the late 1970s, Tuovinen had collected anti-church American Finnish music, and he was planning to release a record of it, but the bankruptcy of Love Records put and end to those plans.
+Some four decades earlier, in the late 1970s, Tuovinen had collected anti-church American Finnish music, and he was planning to release a record of it, but the bankruptcy of Love Records put an end to those plans.
 In the 1980s, the Finnish record companies were not interested in such themes.

 The next thing to happen was that Tuovinen suggested to the rap artist Paleface that they should put together a band that would play the Finnish IWW songs.
 Paleface had earlier performed songs by Hiski Salomaa and Joe Hill, it did not take much persuasion to get him on the band wagon.
 The third member to join the group was Ossi Peura, and now they had a core of a band that could sing harmonies.
 After this accordionist Harri Kuusijärvi and drummer Anssi Nykänen joined the band.
 Tuovinen and Peura arranged the songs, with their previous expertise of the music genres of the times, but the use of imagination also played a part, as it had done with the American Finns of the time.

 The name Laulava unioni (‘The Singing Union’) was chosen for the band, as that is what the IWW was also called in America.